mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The original dataset contained coded variable names that were relabeled to made their names more descriptive.
 Features were normalized and bounded within [-1,1].
+Some measurements are provied in as -X, -Y, -Z (used to denote 3-axial signals in the X, Y and Z directions).
 "Accelerometer" indicates that the signal was captured with the smartphone accelerometer.
 The units used for the accelerations (total and body) were 'g's (gravity of earth -> 9.80665 m/seg2).
 "Body" acceleration signal was obtained by subtracting the gravity from the total acceleration.
 "Gyroscope" indicates that the signal was captured with the smartphone gyroscope; the gyroscope units are rad/seg.
 "Jerk" is the rate of change of acceleration and it would indicate a sudden movement of the subject.
-Some measurements are provied in a 3 axial model: -X, -Y, -Z.
+Body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+"Magnitude" these three-dimensional signals were calculated using the Euclidean norm.
 Variables are either the mean of the original values, expressed as "mean" or the standard deviation, expressed as "standardDeviation".